tcosolutions/betterscan/README.md

 - Betterscan supports Cloudnative and Infrastructure Scanning
 - Betterscan supports secrets Scanning (166+ secret types - including GitLeaks)
+- Betterscan scans for 4,000 rules for  Antidebug, Antivm, Crypto, CVE, Exploits Kits, Malware and Webshells, APTs
 - Betterscan can be extended with any tool producing JSON output (any binary, in any technology/language/product)

 Above are the biggest differences.